Debjyoti-Banerjee/Low-Power-Comparator-using-CMOS-technology/README.md

 First test or draft rough test of the circuit was done using [esim](https://esim.fossee.in/home) and also using Cadence Virtuoso before implementing it in Synopsys design compiler.

+A comparator behaves as quantizer in the ADC.
+As the comparator is of 1-bit it has two levels either a ‘1’ and ‘0’.
+‘1’ implies that VDD = +1.05V and a ‘0’ implies that VSS = -1.05V.
+If the input of the comparator is greater than the reference voltage it gives an output of ‘1’ and if the comparator input is less than reference voltage then the output of the comparator is ‘0’.
+A simple comparator performs the required function as desired.
+Given a reference level, a comparator gives an output of VDD when the signal is greater than the reference level and an output of VSS when signal is less than reference level.
+In this design the Vref =0V.
+The operational amplifier can be used as a comparator.
+In this comparator design we have used the two stage CMOS OPAMP topology and power consumption amplifier .design technique to achieve highspeed amp; low power usage.
+Eliminated the compensation capacitor which will be used for designing a high gain two stage CMOS increase speed in the described design.
+Additional capacitor is used in two stage CMOS OPAMP for providing stability in the design,but compromising with stability to obtain the high performance as low power consumptionwith high speed.
+Present CMOS comparator design is shown in paper This comparator consists by using current mirrors, current sinks, active load amp; constant current source. width/length ratios are as selected which gives necessary results.
+Parasitic effects that influences in the comparators performance is reduced in this design.
+This help to get the desired output for a high speed